Skip to Content

 • You can also use store-bought rotisserie chicken instead of shallow frying them as the below recipe suggests and continue following the steps to make the chicken curry.

-• Cut and refrigerate the capsicums, onions, tomatoes etc including the paratha roti which you can make, cut and refrigerate until used.
+• Cut and refrigerate the capsicums, onions, tomatoes etc including the paratha roti cut and refrigerate until you need to cook the spicy kottu.

-This leaves you to just assemble the kottu recipe 30-40 minutes before serving time.
+4. This leaves you to just assemble the kottu recipe 30-40 minutes before serving time

-You can use boneless chicken or chicken breast.
+You can use boneless chicken or chicken breast or leftover chicken curry.

 If you are using chicken breasts, make sure to cut them into smaller cubes.